-I’m still mulling over an extraordinary panel on newsgathering held here in New York City this morning.
-One panel stands out, however, and no doubt will continue to for years to come.
+I’m still mulling over an extraordinary discussion around newsgathering held here in New York City this morning.
+One pane stands out, however, and no doubt will continue to for years to come.

 It’s not just that I had the chance to meet Ann Curry, who was passionate, thoughtful and deeply insightful.

 How can I not admire a television journalist who spoke with such passion and conviction about journalism, facts and getting it right?

 She noted with considerable gravitas that she took her responsibility to “never Twitter something that is wrong” seriously.

 Curry suggested to citizen journalists covering global stories that “I want you to shoot that story like it’s your sister, brother or mother.”